When Models and Marketing Collide

-Believe it or not, the history of pin-up girls dates back to the late 1800s.
-It wasn’t Playboy, or Sports Illustrated that created the pin-up girl, these cultural layouts actually were more apart of the theater business than magazines.
+Believe it or not, the history of pin-up models dates back to the late 1800s.
+It wasn’t Playboy, or Sports Illustrated that created the pin-up, these cultural layouts actually were more apart of the theater business than magazines.

 Burlesque performers and actresses were known to handout photographic advertisements as business cards to promote their shows.

 Besides Sports Illustrated annual “Swimsuit” issue, pin-up models saw lots of print in the ‘80s and ‘90s, mostly in glossy car buff magazines.

 This use of scantly glad women could be labeled as a shameless way of promoting goods and services.
 Still, it could be argued that the idea behind the pin-up model is actually very clever.